mozilla-releng/relengdocs/flows.rst

 :ref:`buildbot schedulers`.

-Once the schedulers have detected a new change and created new :ref:`build requests`, the jobs are now pending_ on :ref:`TBPL`.
+Once the schedulers have detected a new change and created new :ref:`build requests`, the jobs are now pending_ on :ref:`Treeherder`.
 At this point we may `start or create new VMs` in the cloud to service this pending work.

-Once the job starts, it is now considered a running_ job on :ref:`TBPL`.
+Once the job starts, it is now considered a running_ job on :ref:`Treeherder`.

 When the job finishes, the log of all its output is collected by :ref:`postrun.py`, and uploaded to FTP.
 The :ref:`status database` is then updated with the job's final status.
-It is now considered :ref:`finished` on :ref:`TBPL`.
+It is now considered :ref:`finished` on :ref:`Treeherder`.

 Note that because there are several asynchronous processes at play here, a job can disappear from the running list before it appears in the finished